av-mae-uf/av1tenth-docs/docs/gettingstarted/installation.rst

 ============

 Before you can go ahead and start developing or use any of our packages, you will need to install certain things.
-Obviously you will need to install some sort of linux platform that ideally can install from debain packages.
+Obviously you will need to install some sort of linux platform that ideally can install from Debian packages.
+We use Ubunutu 20.04 Focal Fossa as the installation is easy, the minimum requirements are available `here <reqs.html>`_.

+.. warning:: Other linux OS's will not be supported by the class to maintain simplicity.

 Ubuntu Installation
 -------------------